Are you looking for ways to use regular coffee in your Keurig?

 - When brewing is done, open the handle, carefully lift the wet filter out of the brewer and discard it together with the grounds.

-- Pour some coffee in a cup and enjoy
+- Pour some coffee into a cup and enjoy

 Keurig Grind Size